API

 target = "wasm32-wasi"

-4. Create a project manifest file myapp/Cargo.toml with the following content:
+4. Create the project manifest file myapp/Cargo.toml with the following content:

 [package]